yennetiuday/movieApi/README.md

 - Step Two:

     We created the project structure.

     Created UML Design

     We made a github repo and pushed the code to git

 - Step Three:

- + Discussed the model and datatype to be used
- + Created Model, repository, controller
+    Discussed the model and datatype to be used Created Model, repository, controller

-# Step Four: #
+- Step Four:

- - Followed TDD Approach to create Movie Module and also configured Database.
+    Followed TDD Approach to create Movie Module and also configured Database.

- - Saving Genre Details in postgres Table
+    Saving Genre Details in postgres Table

-# Step Five:~
+- Step Five:

- + Test all apis through PostMan.
+     Test all apis through PostMan.

+ ### <ins>Technologies Used</ins>

+    Java
+    maven
+    JUnit 5
+    PostgresSQL

+### <ins>Tools used in the project</ins>

+    Slack
+    Zoom

+### <ins>How to run the application and tests</ins>

+To run the tests, use the following command:

+    mvn test

 ### <ins> To improve </ins>